 - Constant pain in one part of your breast or armpit

 - Nipple Discharge.

-How long will I be at the clinic?
+How long will I be at the Galway Clinic?

 We allocate appointment times and aim to see all patients promptly.
 Sometimes, there may be unavoidable delays particularly if you require a number of tests.
 It is possible that you may need to spend a number of hours at the hospital and you should make allowances for this.
 It is also advisable to bring along something to read while you wait.